 Finding Joy During The Year of Craziness – 2020

-We are approaching what is considered to be the happiest time of the year…Thanksgiving, Christmas, Hanukkah, Kwanzaa, other holidays, New Year’s… for many of us, it is a time of joy, reflection, and family.
+We are approaching what is considered the happiest time of the year…Thanksgiving, Christmas, Hanukkah, Kwanzaa, other holidays, New Year’s… for many of us, it is a time of joy, reflection, and family.
 Holidays can also be a very difficult time for those who are alone and those who have lost someone.
-I was raised in a family that always welcomed friends to share in our family holiday time so now to be facing the holidays while trying to balance protecting our matriarchs in the family, is forcing us to redefine how we celebrate.
+I was raised in a family that always welcomed friends to share in our family holiday time.
+Now, facing the holidays while trying to balance protecting our matriarchs in the family is forcing us to redefine how we celebrate.

 And then we have December… more holidays, more family get-togethers, my birthday, and our family vacation to a snowy destination complete with fireplace, roasted marshmallows, skiing, snow tubing, and other winter traditions; for a Florida girl, it just does not get any better.

 This Year is Different

 I know this year’s holidays will be different than the holidays past.
 But we will find a way to make this as joyful as possible.
 Thanksgiving symbolizes a time to be grateful for all the blessings in our lives.
 Having my daughters, my family, shelter, food, and relatively good health is plenty to be thankful for.
 Like many families, we will reduce the number of guests so there will only be 8 of us instead of 28.
 The rest of the family that usually drive in for the weekend will also have small family gatherings.
 We will schedule a family Zoom call and be thankful to be in the company of my healthy 89-year-old mom and 92-year-old aunt.